eurohouse/cappuccino/README.md

-# Eurohouse Wallpaper Collection: A Film Memoir
+# Eurohouse Film Memoir Collection
 A premium quality, aesthetic wallpapers for every moment of your life.

 _"Elegance is the only beauty that never fades." - Audrey Hepburn_